The purpose of the Privacy Statement:

 Access to Personal Information

+We understand that you may have questions or concerns.
 If you wish to complain about a breach or potential breach of this Privacy Statement, the Australian Privacy Principles, or a registered APP code (if any) that binds us, please contact us.
-Please contact us using the details set out under the Contact details heading.
-We will always endeavour to resolve any complaint to your satisfaction, however, if you are unhappy with our response, you are entitled to contact the Office of the Australian Information Commissioner.
+Please contact us using the details that are set under the Contact details heading.
+At Illawarra Legal Centre, will always endeavour to resolve any complaint to your satisfaction, however, if you are unhappy with our response, you are entitled to contact the Office of the Australian Information Commissioner.

 If you would like to send us questions about our Privacy Statement, have any concerns about privacy or wish to make a complaint about any breach or potential breach of this Privacy Statement or the Australian Privacy Principles, please contact us using the details set out below: